victor-nuzhniy/newtork_with_docker/README.md

 2. Bot config data is in bot/config.yaml.
 Number of users and other values can be changed.

 3. Config host now is localhost, but can be changed in case of testing deployed project.

+4. Bot performing process will be reflected in console.